 Imperfect Foods service delivery area

-The chart below shows Imperfect Foods’ expanded delivery area, which now includes 35 metro areas in 40 states.
-The company continues to expand at rapid clip, so if they aren’t in your neighborhood yet, rest assured they will be soon enough.
+The chart below shows Imperfect Foods’ expanded delivery area, which now includes 36 metro areas in 41 states.
+The company continues to expand at rapid clip.
+So, if Imperfect Foods aren’t in your neighborhood yet, rest assured they will be soon enough.

 Misfits Market service delivery area map

-Misfits Market services started by delivering to most of the eastern seaboard.
-They have now expanded to 37 different states (including Washington DC).
-And Misfits, unlike Imperfect Produce or Hungry Harvest, deliver produce boxes to all zip codes –not just select urban metropolises — in the following states:
+Misfits Market started by delivering exclusively to the eastern seaboard, but have since expanded to 48 states (All except Hawaii and Alaska).
+And Misfits, unlike Imperfect Foods or Hungry Harvest, delivers produce boxes to almost every zip code in those states – not just select urban metropolises.

 - New Hampshire